rootstrap/blog/content/How to work with Stripe.md

 ### COUPONS
 Coupons are the abstract concept of `30% off` for example, when you apply that coupon to a user that's called a `discount`.
 So you should define some discounts on Stripe and store their ids in your database to apply them to users.
 There are two types of coupons `percentage` & `fixed amount`, and any of them can be one time only or have the capability to be applied multiple times.
-So when you try to apply a coupon to a subscription for example, remember that it can fail if you reached the maximum usage number.
+So when you try to apply a coupon to a subscription, for example, remember that it can fail if you reached the maximum usage number.

 Another useful case that is worth mentioning is to apply a coupon to a user, this means that they will have a positive balance for any future invoice (be careful if you charge users with multiple products)